omgitsjan/Starter-DiscordBotAI/README.md

 - A Discord bot token
 - An OpenAI ChatGPT API key
 - An Watch2Gether API key
+- An OpenWeatherMap API key

 Once you have these, you can clone this repository and build the project using the `dotnet` command, like this: